ifyouseewendy/ifyouseewendy.github.io/source/_posts/2015-01-29-guidance-from-poodr.markdown

 The trick to getting the most bang for your design buck is to acquire an understanding of the theories of design and to apply these theories appropriately, at the right time, and in the right amounts.

 Well-designed applications are constructed of reusable code.
-Small, trustworthy self- contained objects with minimal context, clear interfaces, and injected dependencies are inherently reusable.
+Small, trustworthy self-contained objects with minimal context, clear interfaces, and injected dependencies are inherently reusable.

 ## The Tools of Design